modal.Function

 Functions are the basic units of serverless execution on Modal.

 Generally, you will not construct a Function directly.
-Instead, use the @app.function() decorator on the App object (formerly called “Stub”) for your application.
+Instead, use the App.function() decorator to register your Python functions with your App.

 def __init__(self, *args, **kwargs):